 The NGI houses academics and industry partners, working side by side on the applications of the future

-The University will house more than £200m of Royce facilities and equipment.
-Central to that will be the Royce@Manchester building, which is set to be completed in 2019.
-The £105m, nine-story building at the heart of the University’s Engineering Campus will be home to world-leading materials scientists, £45m worth of equipment and collaborative space for industrial and academic engagement.
+The University houses more than £200m of Royce facilities and equipment.
+Central to the University of Manchester’s materials science activity is the Royce Hub Building, which was completed in 2020.
+The £105m, nine-story building at the heart of the University’s Engineering Campus is the home to world-leading materials scientists, £45m worth of equipment and collaborative space for industrial and academic engagement.
 The building design is intended to allow ‘Science on Show’ – areas of the building visible to engage people outside – while also providing closed, confidential spaces for commercially sensitive work.
-In addition to the new building, state-of-the-art facilities across the University will also be part of Royce.
-The cleanrooms at the £61m National Graphene Institute (NGI) – the world’s largest single use graphene cleanrooms – will be used by Royce 2D Materials researchers.
-Scientists from the Nuclear Materials research area will work in the Dalton Cumbrian Facility (DCF), a specialist radiation science and nuclear engineering decommissioning site.
-The high-quality microscopy facility at the Henry Moseley Centre in the Photon Science Institute will also be part of the University’s Royce capability, and the new 350m Manchester Engineering Campus Development (MECD) will house further microscopy equipment when it opens in 2020.
+In addition to the new Hub building, state-of-the-art facilities across the University are also part of Royce.
+The cleanrooms at the £61m National Graphene Institute (NGI) – the world’s largest single use graphene cleanrooms – are used by Royce 2D Materials researchers.
+Scientists from the Nuclear Materials research area work in the Dalton Cumbrian Facility (DCF), a specialist radiation science and nuclear engineering decommissioning site.
+The high-quality microscopy facility at the Henry Moseley Centre in the Photon Science Institute is also be part of the University’s Royce capability, and the new 350m Manchester Engineering Campus Development (MECD) houses further microscopy equipment.
 The range of facilities and equipment at the University shows the strategic importance of Royce and the interdisciplinary focus of its research activities.

 Core Research Areas